Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Introduction

 Preliminaries on nonholonomic systems are presented in Section \ref{sec:prelim}.
-Section \ref{sec:gnvf} presents the construction of the ``global nonholonomic vector fields'' which allow us to work on the whole manifold $T^*Q$ and restrict to the constraint distribution after the calculations are performed.
-The divergence calculation for a nonholonomic system is performed in Section \ref{sec:volume}.
-The main result, Theorem \ref{th:main}, is proved in Section \ref{sec:cohom} (cf. Theorem \ref{th:configuartion_measure}).
-Section \ref{sec:connection} shows that this 1-form, $\vartheta_\mathscr{C}$ is intimately connected to the torsion of the nonholonomic connection, which seems to be a new observation.
-Section \ref{sec:suslov} shows how this result is applicable to the Suslov problem and to the problem of invariant volumes on Poisson manifolds.
+Section \ref{sec:gnvf} presents the construction of the ``extended nonholonomic vector fields'' on the entire cotangent space $T^*Q$ which restricts to the nonholonomic vector field on $M$.
+Although there does not exist a canonical choice for the extended vector field, they will agree once restricted.
+An advantage of this approach is that one is able to design extended vector fields which ensure that the constraint {manifold} is an exponentially stable invariant manifold.
+The divergence calculation for a nonholonomic system is performed in Section \ref{sec:volume} via extended nonholonomic vector fields.
+The main results, Theorem \ref{th:main_proved} and Theorem \ref{th:affine_basic}, are proved in Section \ref{sec:cohom} (cf. Theorems \ref{th:main_proved} and \ref{th:affine_basic}).
+Additionally, it is shown that the invariant volume does not depend on the choice of extended nonholonomic vector field chosen and is unique {up to a} constant of motion.
+Section \ref{sec:connection} presents an interpretation of the linear constraint case to the torsion of the nonholonomic connection, which seems to be a novel observation.
 This paper concludes with examples in Section \ref{sec:examples}.

 This paper is a continuation of the work done in \cite{clarkthesis} and, as such, many of the results below can be found there.